yasen-yankov/ios-docs/Guides/Chart/trackball.md

 **orientation**

 The **orientation** property determines whether the trackball will track points horizontally or vertically.
-Wheh the orientation is set to **TKChartTrackballOrientationVertical**, which is the default option, it will search within the touched area for points with similar x coordinates by different y coordinate and the trackball line will be vertical.
-If the property is set to **TKChartTrackballOrientationVertical** the trackball will compare y coordinates instead and the trackball line will be horizontal.
+When the orientation is set to **TKChartTrackballOrientationVertical**, which is the default option, it will search within the touched area for points with similar x-coordinates by different y-coordinate and the trackball line will be vertical.
+If the property is set to **TKChartTrackballOrientationVertical**, the trackball will compare y-coordinates instead and the trackball line will be horizontal.

 **line**